das-developers/das2py-server/README.md

    github, for now you'll have to consult the libdas2 [INSTALL.txt](https://saturn.physics.uiowa.edu/svn/das2/core/stable/libdas2_3/INSTALL.txt) file and build from SVN sources.

-Since libdas2 provides small binaries needed by das2 pyserver, and since there are no pre-built libdas2.3 packages, installing instructions for both sets of software are included below.
+Since libdas2 provides small binaries needed by das2-pyserver, and since there are no pre-built libdas2.3 packages, installing instructions for both sets of software are included below.